ShaniStaretz/Ecom-school/README.md

-# Ecom-school
+# Sunday 01.09.2024
-AI developer course by Ecom school each lecture will be in new brunch with name of the lecture's date
+AI developer course by Ecom school

+Each lecture will be in new brunch with name of the lecture's date

+1) In the lecture we learn the usage of git
+2) adding last python and diagrams files